Engineer Your Terminal: Building a Better Development Environment in 2025

 alias gpsuo='git push --set-upstream origin $(git rev-parse --abbrev-ref HEAD)'

-If you're looking for more ways to speed up your deployment process, check out my other resources.
+If you're looking for more ways to improve your engineering practices, explore my other resources on building better software.